bartimaeus/aws-deploy-scripts/README.md

         cd switcher
         npm install -g

+## ECS Build

+> aws-ecs-build --environment staging --image nginx --dockerfile services/nginx/Dockerfile --prefix company-identifier --account-id 12345678 --noCache

+There are three ways to keep track of build versions when using `aws-ecs-build`

+1. Don't supply a build tag in which case we determine the next build number based on the last build id pushed to ECR

+2. Create a `.buildversion` file in your project home directory (wherever to call `aws-ecs-build` from) and we'll keep track of the current build version in that file

+        # .buildversion
+        staging/nginx:237
+        production/nginx:233

+3. Specify a tag when calling `aws-ecs-build`

+        aws-ecs-build --environment staging --image nginx --dockerfile services/nginx/Dockerfile --tag 101 --prefix company-identifier --account-id 12345678 --noCache

+The current build tag that we support are basic auto-incrementing integers.
+The integer tag numbers allow us to quickly deploy/rollback to a working build version from the command line.

+You can also *push* your build to ECR by adding `--push` to the `aws-ecs-build` command.

 ## S3 Deploy

+> aws-s3-deploy

 Back in the day I used [gulp and grunt scripts](yeoman-s3-example) to sync assets with S3 for a number of static websites I manage.